Programs & Research Centers

 Summer Institute: Activating Learning through the Arts

-The Summer Institute is a five-day intensive arts integration training program for educators and working professionals to explore the power of learning in and through the arts by offering a research-based comprehensive pedagogical exploration and immersion training experience in the use of drama-based instruction across the curriculum.
+The Summer Institute is a three to four-day intensive arts integration training program for educators and working professionals to explore the power of learning through the arts.
+The Institute offers a research-based comprehensive pedagogical exploration and immersion training experience in the use of drama-based instruction across the curriculum.

 Texas Performing Arts